karenlo08/Face-Detector-Smart-Lock/README.md

 * Apply computer vision on edge devices (Raspberry PI).

 ## Terminology
-* Raspberry Pi — It's a small, affordable computer popular for educators and hardware enthusiasts 🤖
+* Raspberry Pi — It's a small, affordable computer popular for educators and robot enthusiasts 🤖
 * Raspbian — the Raspberry Pi Foundation’s official operating system.
 Raspbian is derived from Debian Linux.
 * NOOBS - (New Out Of the Box Software) is a GUI operation system installation manager.
 It comes with Raspbian.
 * OpenCV - (Open Source Computer Vision) Library to make real-time image/video processing functions like rotation, resizing and drawing frames much easier.